mattKipper/site/posts/emmc-wipe.md

 ## Welcome JESD84

 JESD84 is the standard describing both the hardware and software interface of eMMC devices.
-The most recent version of the eMMC standard is 5.1, and it's freely available from the JEDEC website [1].
+The most recent version of the eMMC standard is 5.1, and it's [freely available from the JEDEC website][1]

 Skimming through the standard, a few commands available in the eMMC communication protocol seem promising: